NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 Kapwing

-Kapwing has a different personality than FlexClip.
-It feels built for internet video: subtitles, cutdowns, meme edits, rough social clips, and lots of browser comments from teammates who all think they have one last note.
+Kapwing is a different personality than FlexClip.
+It feels built for internet video.
+It's built for online video.
+There are subtitles, cutdowns, meme edits, rough social clips, and lots of browser comments from teammates who all think they have one last note.

 Kapwing homepage screenshot captured April 2026